lukedigs/html-exercises/2-fave-things/README.md

 Practice structuring your page by using the following elements:

-- `header`, `section`, `aside`, `footer`
+- `header`, `article`, `section`, `aside`, `footer`
 - Meaningful heading tags and levels (& headings too!)
 - Common content block elements: `p` and lists, such as `ul` or `ol` with nested list items (`li`)
 - Inline elements, such as `a`, `strong`, and `em`, where you deem appropriate.
 - Any HTML element attributes for particular elements, e.g., `a` elements should at least use the `href` attribute.
 Or, `meta` elements in the head have multiple attributes to practice.

-Finally, be sure to pay attention to the devilish details: opening and closing tags and representing what level an element is in the tree hierarchy.
+Finally, be sure to pay attention to the devilish details:

+- Opening and closing tags, and
+- Representing what level an element is in the tree hierarchy.

 Recall how you will represent hierarchy through your indentation scheme, and how we all set our code editors to use a *2-space indentation* rule.
 Here's a basic example below to help you remember:

 ```
 <!doctype html>